Blood-testing company Theranos execs charged with $700 million fraud

 Theranos and Holmes have already agreed to settle.
 As part of the terms she agreed to give up majority voting control and reduce the size of her equity.

 Founded by Holmes when she was just 19, Theranos — an abbreviation of "therapy" and "diagnosis" — quickly became a Silicon Valley darling and made its glamorous CEO into the world's youngest self-made female billionaire.
-But after an investigation by the Wall Street Journal uncovered regulatory issues, company labs failed FDA inspections, and Walgreens walked away from a lucrative nationwide partnership, investors quickly turned their back on the healthcare "disruptor."
+But after an investigation by The Wall Street Journal uncovered regulatory issues and company labs failed FDA inspections, Walgreens walked away from a lucrative nationwide partnership and investors quickly turned their back on the healthcare "disruptor."